 IDEX Fees and Limits

 IDEX charges a 0.1% fee for market makers (those who make liquidity by creating a new order for the order book) and 0.2% for takers (those who take liquidity by filling an order already on the book).
-Takers are also responsible for paying the gas fee for a transaction, a process IDEX goes into more detail on its FAQs page:
+Takers are also responsible for paying the gas fee for a transaction.

 “Market takers are responsible for covering the gas fees associated with each trade.
 Given our design, the exchange must pay this gas fee, priced in ether, when dispatching the trade to the network and then deduct it from the balance of the market taker.
 When exchanging tokens for ether the amount of eth deducted matches that of the gas fee.
 When exchanging ether for tokens, IDEX deducts the equivalent amount of tokens based on the price of the asset in ETH.
 This price is calculated using the average of the last 10 trades.

-Ethereum gas prices have been increasing and often this fee is higher than the IDEX exchange fee of 0.2%.
-These high gas prices have led us to instituting order minimums in an attempt to reduce costs for our users.”
+Ethereum gas prices have been increasing, and often this fee is higher than the IDEX exchange fee of 0.2%.
+These high gas prices have led us to institute order minimums in an attempt to reduce costs for our users.”

 IDEX Customer Support

-The exchange features a chat box where users and support team alike can answer queries and concerns.
-The exchange’s FAQs page is quite thorough and comprehensive, as well.
+The exchange features a chat box where users and support teams alike can answer queries and concerns.
 Alex and Phil Wearn, IDEX’s founders, are also active on the project’s subreddit and usually respond promptly to customer questions and complaints.